 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 This is a 6-unit course, which is considered to have the equivalent full time student load (EFTSL) of 6/48 = 0.125.
 The number of hours allocated to an EFTSL of 0.125 is 10 — 12 hours per week.

 This is a wholly online course.
-It will require continuous online participation as students will be required to participate in discussion forums and other activities in order to satisfy course requirements.
+It will require weekly online participation during the course as students will be required to participate in discussion forums and other activities in order to satisfy course requirements.